 If your mom told you to “Wear a hat or you’ll catch cold” when you were growing up, you’re not alone.
 While these days, we're well aware that the common cold isn’t actually caused by a drop in temperature, colder weather can create an environment that makes us more susceptible to colds and flus.
-As fall sets in, then, it’s the prime time to boost your immune system and keep yourself healthy for the cold weather to come.
+It’s the prime time to boost your immune system and keep yourself healthy.

 Cases of the common cold and the flu peak in colder weather for a number of reasons (none of which has to do with going out without a hat):